aegagros/lambda-boolean/README.md

 If the answer to `$x` is `function ($a,$b) { return $a;}`, the answer to `_NOT_($x)` must be `function ($a,$b) { return $b;}`.
 Any other way to detect a contradiction is incorrect.

 Ambiguities may look like contradictions, but they are not.
-Bohr's remark simply rephrases an inevitable consequence of the Church-Turing thesis concerning the [Entscheidungsproblem](http://en.wikipedia.org/wiki/Entscheidungsproblem).
+Bohr's remark simply rephrases an inevitable consequence of the Church-Turing theorem concerning the [Entscheidungsproblem](http://en.wikipedia.org/wiki/Entscheidungsproblem).

 4. Conclusion